 They mainly spend their time mining stars and planets for rare ore, and trading with other races whenever they can see profit in it.
 Though not inherently warlike, the Kin see any valuable territory or materials as rightfully theirs for the taking, and don’t hesitate to blast anyone who’ll stand between them and a profitable mining prospect.
 True space dwarfs indeed.

-In games of Warhammer 40k, the Leagues of Votann function a lot like Space Marines.
-They’re tough to kill thanks to their Void Armour, which reduces the armour piercing power of incoming shots; their less-armoured basic Hearthkyn warriors and turtle-shelled Einhyr Hearthguard elites can flex into various roles thanks to a good choice of potent guns; and they’ve got very solid vehicles to ferry troops around, providing withering heavy weapons fire.
-Meanwhile, their unique, armour-melting Beam weapons can hit and wound multiple targets at a time, dominating battlefields.
+Votann have some of the best technology attached to the (post) human species.
+Their less-armoured basic Hearthkyn warriors and turtle-shelled Einhyr Hearthguard elites can flex into various roles thanks to a good choice of potent guns; and they’ve got very solid vehicles to ferry troops around, providing withering heavy weapons fire.

-For full details on the Kin and their galaxy-beating armoury, check out our complete Leagues of Votann army guide.
+For full details on the Kin and their galaxy-beating armoury, check out our complete Leagues of Votann army guide, or check out this news article to find out the Warhammer 40k 10th edition Leagues of Votann rules updates.